 Pet Euthanasia vs. Natural Death

 As your pet grows older or advances in the progression of a deadly disease, you may start thinking about those dreaded final days.
-Will you have your dog or cat put to sleep at the vet's office or will you let him die at home?
-These are big decisions, and despite what people may tell you, it's also a personal choice based on your pet's personality, your personal beliefs and your pet's condition and level of pain.
-Unless your pet passes on to a better life in his sleep or suddenly out of the blue, these decisions will need to be thought over carefully.
-Important questions to ask yourself:
+Will you have your dog or cat put to sleep at the vet's office or will you let them die at home?
+These are big decisions, and despite what people may tell you, it's also a personal choice based on your pet's personality, your personal beliefs, and your pet's condition and level of pain.
+Unless they pass on to a better life in their sleep or suddenly out of the blue, these decisions will need to be thought over carefully.
+Here are some important questions to ask yourself:

 In the United States, I have noticed many pet owners are often very quick to choose the euthanasia option.
-Indeed, many pet owners think this is the only choice or they may feel that allowing a pet to die at home is unacceptable.
+Many people think this is the only choice, or they may feel that allowing a pet to die at home is unacceptable.
 In other countries, pets often die at home, either because there is simply no other choice or they perceive death differently.